v8/v8.dev/src/blog/array-sort.md

 Sorting in JavaScript is hard.
 This blog post looks at some of the quirks in the interaction between a sorting algorithm and the JavaScript language, and describes our journey to move V8 to a stable algorithm and make performance more predictable.

 When comparing different sorting algorithms we look at their worst and average performance given as a bound on the asymptotic growth (i.e. “Big O” notation) of either memory operations or number of comparisons.
-It is important to note that in dynamic languages, such as JavaScript, a comparison operation is usually a magnitude more expensive than a memory access.
+Note that in dynamic languages, such as JavaScript, a comparison operation is usually a magnitude more expensive than a memory access.
 This is due to the fact that comparing two values while sorting usually involves calls to user code.

 Let’s take a look at a simple example of sorting some numbers into ascending order based on a user-provided comparison function.
 A _consistent_ comparison function returns `-1` (or any other negative value), `0`, or `1` (or any other positive value) when the two provided values are either smaller, equal, or greater respectively.
-Comparison functions that do not follow this pattern are _inconsistent_ and can have arbitrary side-effects, such as modifying the array it is intended to sort.
+A comparison function that does not follow this pattern is _inconsistent_ and can have arbitrary side-effects, such as modifying the array it’s intended to sort.

 ```js
 const array = [4, 2, 5, 3, 1];